 Are you one of those people who has been hearing about the recent pilates craze?
 It seems like everyone is doing pilates these days.
 But what exactly is pilates, and why is it so good for you and what are the reasons to start doing pilates?

 Pilates consists of muscular endurance/strength and low-impact flexibility movements which is similar to yoga, although emphasizing greatly on your body’s core – the obliques, the abdomen, lower back, butt, outer and inner thigh, and so on.

 Because of this, pilates develops more of what exercises really need – flexibility, strength, muscular endurance, balance, good posture, and coordination – with much lower chances of injury compared to other forms of physical exercise.

-The discipline favors correct form than going directly for the burn.
+The discipline favors the correct form then going directly for the burn.
 With numerous exercise progressions and variations, you may actually find it difficult to get bored with pilates.

 A Pilates exercise routine typically involves 30 to 50 repetitive endurance and strength training exercises.
 Pilates is also similar to calisthenics, with sit-ups and pushups.
 Some people even call Pilates as the ultimate form and style of calisthenics.